httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 # Notable Differences with HTTP Protocol Messages {#differences}

-This format is designed to carry most HTTP messages.
+This format is designed to carry HTTP semantics just like HTTP/1.1, HTTP/2, or HTTP/3 ({{MESSAGING}}, {{H2}}, {{H3}}).
 However, there are some notable differences between this format and the format used in an interactive protocol version.

-In particular, as a standalone representation, this format lacks the following features of the format used in protocols:
+In particular, as a standalone representation, this format lacks the following features of the formats used those protocols:

 * chunk extensions ({{Section 7.1.1 of MESSAGING}}) and transfer encoding ({{Section 6.1 of MESSAGING}}) from HTTP/1.1